“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 — 🐝🐍The Grand Scoobah🔮🧙♀️ (@tokensandsigns.org) August 16, 2024 at 10:30 AM

-It’s apparently not where the church draws the line.
-They are more than happy to count Jack Mormons as Latter-day Saints.
+Apparently not where the LDS church draws the line.
+The church is more than happy to count Jack Mormons as Latter-day Saints.
 They will count exMormons too, unless special steps are taken to remove one’s records.
-So long as you do not draw attention that leads to your excommunication, the church will count you among their members.
+So long as you do not draw attention that leads to your excommunication, the church will count you as a Latter-day Saint.
 Even if you are baptized and never attend or practice the faith again.
-Or until you turn 110 years old if your records are lost—you are counted among the members of the Church of Jesus Christ of Latter-day Saints.
-Perhaps you leave and convert to Buddhism, or Judaism, or Evangelical Christianity, or become an atheist.
+Or until you turn 110 years old, if your records are lost—you are counted among the members of the Church of Jesus Christ of Latter-day Saints.
+Perhaps you convert to Buddhism, or Judaism, or Evangelical Christianity, or become an atheist.
 It doesn’t matter.
 They’ll still count you unless you force the issue.
-So if the LDS church is willing to count millions of non-believers and non-practitioners as Latter-day Saints, why should those same individuals not be allowed to identify as culturally Mormon if they so choose?
+So if the LDS church is willing to identify millions of non-believers and non-practitioners as Latter-day Saints, why should those same individuals not be allowed to identify as culturally Mormon if they so choose?

 Mormon missions are colonization.